 It is rare that buyers will come across a lot that already meets their needs in every way from the get-go.
 Even if the land has virtually no limits on development or use, landowners still need to tailor the layout and function to fit the way they want to use it.
 This process of discovery and customization is part of the enjoyment of living off the grid.
 With the right investment in the first place, buyers can find realistic ways to realize their dreams.

-The type of soil and rock present on the land could affect its suitability for building a home or cabin.
+The type of soil and rock present on the land could affect its suitability for building a log home or cabin.
 A proper foundation needs a solid, level base underneath it.
 Otherwise, it could shift and cause serious damage to the home over time.
 People can often determine the soil present on the ground by a simple visual inspection.
 They may need to obtain soil samples from a few feet down to see how they can establish a foundation.
 Land buyers may encounter soils like:

-Homesteaders must purchase land that is already fairly level, or plan to excavate it properly before they put in the foundation.
+Homesteaders must buy Alaska land that is already fairly level, or plan to excavate it properly before they put in the foundation.
 Properties with a notable slope may pose concerns about soil erosion and water flow.
 People should confirm that the ground below the foundation is unlikely to shift with changes in the water table.
 This will help to guarantee a solid construction that will last for many years.

 Although people will usually have a number of options for growing crops on almost any kind of soil, the type will alter how they approach the growing season.
 Some soils, like clay, are hard to till, take a long time to change temperature in the spring, and do not drain very effectively.
 Because of its high moisture content and heavy texture, clay is often better for summer crops than spring vegetables and fruits.